Skip to main content

 • Difficulty breathing

 Once vomiting occurs, the child’s condition can quickly deteriorate to full-blown DKA within a matter of a few hours.
 A child with DKA requires immediate medical treatment to correct dehydration and bring blood glucose levels back down to normal.
-Acute kidney injury can occur in children during episodes of DKA; research has found that this can lead to slight cognitive impairment, which includes short-term memory loss and decreased IQ scores (Weiner & Karlya, 2017; Zolot, 2021).
+Acute kidney injury can occur in children during episodes of DKA; research has found that this can lead to slight cognitive impairment, which includes short-term memory loss and decreased IQ scores (Zolot, 2021; Abraham et al., 2022).

 CARDIOVASCULAR DISEASE

-Clinicians may not consider cardiovascular disease as a problem in children and youth, however current data indicates that 14%–45% of children with T1D develop two or more atherosclerotic cardiovascular diseases (ADA, 2020a).
+Data indicate that 14%–45% of children with T1D develop two or more atherosclerotic cardiovascular diseases (ADA, 2024a).
 Cardiovascular disease risk factors are highest among minority youth, and girls are at higher risk than boys.

 ADA recommendations for screening of cardiovascular disease in children and youth with T1D include: